Home

 In these situations, a mastectomy is indicated:

-• Multifocality or multicentricity (multiple tumor foci in the same breast)
+• Multifocality or multicentricity (multiple tumour foci in the same breast)

 • Extensive ductal carcinoma in situ (DCIS)